simonmichael/hledger/hledger/hledger.m4.md

 ### amount field

-There are a number of "amount" field name variants, to handle different situations when detecting and setting amounts:
+There are several "amount" field name variants, useful for different situations:

-`amountN` sets the amount of the Nth posting, and causes that posting to be generated.
+- `amountN` sets the amount of the Nth posting, and causes that posting to be generated.
   By assigning to `amount1`, `amount2`, ... etc. you can generate up to 99 postings.
+  Posting numbers don't have to be consecutive; in certain situations using a high number might be helpful to influence the layout of postings.

-`amountN-in` and `amountN-out` should be used instead when the CSV has debits and credits (inflows and outflows) in separate fields. hledger assumes both of these CSV fields are unsigned, and will automatically negate the "-out" value.
+- `amountN-in` and `amountN-out` should be used instead, as a pair, when and only when the amount must be obtained from two CSV fields.
-It also requires that at least one of them is either empty or zero.
-See ["Setting amounts"](#setting-amounts) below for more on this topic.
+  Eg when the CSV has separate Debit and Credit fields instead of a single Amount field.
+  Note:

-Note: it might sound as if amount-in is for one posting in a transaction and amount-out for the other posting, but not so;
+  - Don't think "-in is for the first posting and -out is for the second posting" - that's not correct.
-the -in and -out rules work together to produce the amount for a single posting, from two CSV fields.
+    Think: "`amountN-in` and `amountN-out` together detect the amount for posting N, by inspecting two CSV fields at once."
+  - hledger assumes both CSV fields are unsigned, and will automatically negate the -out value.
+  - It also expects that at least one of the values is empty or zero, so it knows which one to ignore.
+    If that's not the case you'll need an if rule (see Setting amounts below).

-`amount` (or `amount-in` and `amount-out`), with no number, are a legacy syntax kept for backwards compatibility and occasional convenience.
+- `amount`, with no posting number (and similarly, `amount-in` and `amount-out` with no number) are an older syntax.
+We keep them for backwards compatibility, and because they have special behaviour that is sometimes convenient:

-They are suitable for two-posting transactions and behave as follows: they set both posting 1's and posting 2's amount, with posting 2's amount negated and also converted to cost if there's a [cost price](#costs).
+  - They set the amount of posting 1 and (negated) the amount of posting 2.
+  - Posting 2's amount will be converted to cost if it has a [cost price](#costs).
-Also, they will be overridden by the newer syntax if it is present;
-eg if `amount1` is assigned, that overrides `amount` for posting 1;
-`amount2-in` would override `amount-in` for posting 2, and so on.
+  - Any of the newer rules for posting 1 or 2 (like `amount1`, or `amount2-in` and `amount2-out`)
-(This allows incrementally adding the newer numbered syntax in old rules files.)
+    will take precedence.
+This allows incrementally migrating old rules files to the new syntax.

+There's more to say about amount-setting that doesn't fit here; please see also ["Setting amounts"](#setting-amounts) below.

 ### currency field